A A +A

 What problems can jaundice cause?

-• Acute Bilirubin Encephalopathy (ABE) changes in behaviour and muscle tone
+• Acute Bilirubin Encephalopathy (ABE) – changes in behavior and muscle tone

 • Kernicterus – lead to cerebral palsy and deafness and intellectual disability